To start using the Cloud Messaging package within your project, import it at the top of your project files:

 Once permission has been granted & the different types of device state have been understood, your application can now start to handle the incoming FCM payloads.

-On the web, before a message can be sent to the browser you must have first created an initial handshake with Firebase.
-This can be carried out via the
+On the web, before a message can be sent to the browser you must do two things.

 A message payload can be viewed as one of three types: